Andonome/lk/basics/bash.md

 > time [bash script]

+# Aliases

+Make one word equal a longer command with `alias`.

+E.g.:

+> alias wot='sudo systemd-analyze blame && free -h '

+Now when you type 'go', it will perform that entire operation.

 # Functions

 Make a function which checks if something is a file, and if so, shows it on screen with `cat`: